bencardoen/DataCurator.jl/README.md

 <a name="quickstart"></a>
 ## Quickstart with Singularity
 The recommended and simplest way to use DataCurator is via the Singularity container.
 Note: DataCurator is only supported in a command line interface of a UNIX-based system.
+This is available both on Linux, Windows (Windows subsystem for Linux), and Mac's Terminal.

+<a name="singularity"></a>
 #### Install Singularity
 ##### Linux/WSL
 If you don't already have Singularity, install by